Uploading your source code to Sigrid

 rm -rf .git

-The only thing you need to change in this example, is replace the URL of the repository with your own system’s URL.
+The only thing you need to change in this example, is to replace the URL of the repository with your own system’s URL.

 This will clone a Git repository, and then create a ZIP file containing both the source code and the change history.
 The latter is used for Sigrid’s architecture quality analysis.
 We create a log file containing this change history, and afterwards we deleted the .git